 Son of Frank & Mary Hodkinson, of Magazine House, Ewloe Green.

-Frank is also listed on St. Matthew’s plaque, Northop Hall Memorial, and Hawarden Memorial.
+Frank is also listed on Buckley – St. Matthew’s plaque and Memorials in Northop Hall, Hawarden and Connah’s Quay.

 Frank was born in Waverton, Cheshire in 1893.
 In the 1901 census he lived with his family at 6 Manor Cottage, Sealand, Flintshire.
 The family at that time comprised – Head of household Frank, aged 27 a cattleman on a farm.
 His wife Mary E was 25.
 They were both originally from Cheshire.
 Their children were Frank 7, Charles 5, Clara 2 and Arthur 2 months.